optic-neuritis-lyme-disease

 Treatment and Recovery

-• Blurry vision (11 cases)
+• blurry vision

-• Pain with eye movements (3 cases)
+• pain with eye movement

 How Lyme Optic Neuritis Differs From Typical Optic Neuritis

-• Bilateral optic nerve involvement
+• bilateral optic nerve involvement

-• Painless or mildly painful vision loss
+• moderate vision loss

-• Gradual or progressive symptom onset
+• gradual or progressive onset

 Frequently Asked Questions

-What is optic neuritis in Lyme disease?
+What is Lyme optic neuritis?

 Clinical Takeaway